 Common consumable gift ideas include food, art and craft supplies, toiletries and personal care products.

-As I shop for my family I create gift guides in an effort to simplify your Christmas shopping experience.
+As I shop for my family I love to create gift guides to share with you.

 Here are my most popular clutter-free gift guides this year: